This easy caramelized onion dip is made with onion, shallot, garlic, yogurt, and fresh chives. Try it for a healthy twist on the classic chip dip!

 - 2 sprigs fresh thyme, still on stem

 - 1 1/2 cup plain Greek yogurt (whole milk)

 - 1/4 cup fresh chives, finely chopped

 - Heat oil over low heat.
 Add the onions, shallot, thyme, and salt.

 - Cook on low heat until the onions begin to brown, stirring occasionally.
 (About 30 minutes.)

 - Add the garlic and cook 2-3 more minutes.
 Squeeze the lemon juice into the pot, and use a wooden spoon to scrape all the brown bits off the bottom of the pan.

 - Allow the onions to cool to room temperature.

-- Optional (for a Creamy Dip): Add the onions mixture and yogurt to a food processor or blender and blend until creamy.
+- Optional (for a Creamy Dip): Add the onion mixture and yogurt to a food processor or blender and blend until creamy.